bml-research/data_analysis_bml/excel/excel_08_data_analysis.md

 ## Pivot tables

 Pivot tables come in handy to analyze data quickly and in an organized manner.
-Let's pretend that we are mainly interested in comparing the average fat percentages (both total and saturated) of each catagory from the earlier used dataset [Nutrition facts data](https://www.kaggle.com/datasets/mcdonalds/nutrition-facts).
+Let's pretend that we are mainly interested in comparing the average amount of calories from fat (both total and saturated) of each food category from the earlier used dataset [Nutrition facts data](https://www.kaggle.com/datasets/mcdonalds/nutrition-facts).

 We can select the table.
 Than choose insert > Pivot table:

 ![pivot table](./pics_08_data_analysis/fig27.png)
 *<sub>Figure 27: Pivot table.</sub>*

-And than select the categories as well as the columns related to the fat percentages.
+And than select the categories as well as the columns total calories and calories from fat.
 We also change `SUM` in `AVERAGE`.

 ![pivot table](./pics_08_data_analysis/fig28.png)
-*<sub>Figure 28: Pivot table about the differences in fat-percentage between different food catagories.</sub>*
+*<sub>Figure 28: Pivot table about the calories from fat compared to total calories.</sub>*

-As you can see, Beef & Pork contain the highest average fat percentage.
-Both for total as well as for saturated fat percentages.
+As you can see, food items in the category chicken and fish contain the highest average amount of calories from fat.

 ---